 A company cannot exist without skilled administrators!
-Ceri and Eirwen are responsible for the smooth running of the office.
+Ceri and Ffion are responsible for the smooth running of the office.
 We receive up to 50 requests per day so it’s a constant challenge.

 Ceri is responsible for dealing with all our translation requests received through our email system and will price each job, agree the timescale for return and arrange the translation through one of our translators, to be returned promptly to the client.
 Ceri is your point of contact therefore for your translation requests, on email@example.com

-Eirwen manages the financial side of our translations, raising invoices, matching PO numbers and keeps a close eye on the income database on our systems.
-You can contact Eirwen on Eirwen@bla-translation.co.uk
+Ffion manages the financial side of our translations, raising invoices, matching PO numbers and keeps a close eye on the income database on our systems.
+You can contact Ffion on Ffion@bla-translation.co.uk

-Our most experienced translators at Bla are Nerys and Ceri, who are the company’s Senior Translators.
-All our translations are proofed before being returned to each client and Nerys and Ceri complete the majority of the proofing, as well as undertaking their own various translation tasks.
+Our most experienced translators at Bla are Nerys, Ceri and Anna who are the company’s Senior Translators.
+All our translations are proofed before being returned to each client and our three senior translators complete the majority of the proofing, as well as undertaking their own various translation tasks.
 They offer invaluable support to the rest of the translation team, namely Sian, Mari, Margiad, Elan and Nia.

-As a team of three relatively new translators at Bla, Meleri, Elin and Anna produce much of the company’s core translation projects, ranging from quick paragraphs needed urgently to more detailed documents and reports over a longer period of time.
+Collectively, our translators produce all of the company’s core translation projects, ranging from quick paragraphs needed urgently to more detailed documents and reports over a longer period of time.
 From short supermarket straplines to complex artistic programmes, every day is different and brings its own set of linguistic challenges!

 Our workload is often greater than the team can deal with so we also rely on a number of qualified freelance translators who kindly work with us on a regular basis and we are extremely grateful for their support.

-Recently, we have also increasingly started to use Translation Software systems or CAT Tools for our work, giving us the ability to produce and co-ordinate even greater volumes of work from other translation agencies here in the United Kingdom, and ensuring consistency at all times.
+We also use Translation Software systems or CAT Tools for our work, giving us the ability to produce and co-ordinate even greater volumes of work from other translation agencies here in the United Kingdom, and ensuring consistency at all times.

 Nerys joined Bla Translation in May 2017 and is now one of the company’s Senior Translators.
 She began her career in translation in 2005, working as a translator at two secondary schools on Anglesey.
 She went on to work as a translator for HM Courts & Tribunals Service, and then as a senior translator for the Welsh Government Translation Service.